SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/Endsight.md

-# ENDSIGHT - DEMOCRATIC ELEMENTAL SUPREMACISTS
+# ENDSIGHT - RADICAL DEMOCRATIC ELEMENTAL SUPREMACISTS
 <sub>_"No elemental should kneel to any other creature.
 Ever."_</sub>